Common English Mistakes Non-Native Writers Make in Research Papers

 4. Tense Errors by Section

-• Results, entire section: past tense.
-"The regression analysis revealed a significant positive relationship."
+Results: entire section Past "The regression analysis revealed a significant positive relationship."
+"The regression analysis reveals a significant positive relationship."

-• Discussion, general claims: present tense.
-"These findings suggest that sleep duration plays a meaningful role in executive function."
+Discussion: general claims Present "These findings suggest that sleep duration plays a meaningful role in executive function."
+"These findings suggested that sleep duration played a meaningful role."

-• Abstract, methods and results: past tense.
-"Data were collected from 240 adults."
+Abstract: methods and results Past "Data were collected from 240 adults."
+"Data are collected from 240 adults."

-• Abstract, conclusions: present tense.
-"Sleep duration is a significant predictor of executive function in working adults."
+Abstract: conclusions Present "Sleep duration is a significant predictor of executive function in working adults."
+"Sleep duration was a significant predictor of executive function in working adults."

 The fix